brevzin/brevzin.github.io/_posts/2019-04-29-concepts-heavy-2.md

 Here is one advantage already - because we are explicitly opting into `Drawable` (which arguably we were in the other cases as well), we can get the compiler to help us out and tell us we did something wrong (in this case, get the arguments in the wrong order) at the point that we got it wrong - rather than sometime later.
 In other words, early checking rather than late checking.

-We can also get this help through implicit satisfcation:
+We can also get this help through implicit satisfaction:

 ```cpp
 struct Oval